Seneliux/librephotos-semi-docker/README.md

 wget --no-check-certificate https://raw.githubusercontent.com/LibrePhotos/librephotos-docker/main/librephotos.env -O .env cd && git clone https://github.com/Seneliux/librephotos-semi-docker.git
 ```
-Delete services **only** if your host runs these services or can use remotely services like remote database server.
-Otherwise use docker version for these services.
-Remove lines in the file _docker-compose.yml_:
 Delete services from the file _docker-compose.yml_**only** if your host runs these services or can use remotely services like remote database server.
 Otherwise use docker version for these services.
 test